misener/GRTTWaK-website/faq/tips-for-readers.md

 ## When will I be on the radio/podcast?

 Here's the thing: _you might not end up on the radio/podcast_.
 Our live shows often run more than 90 minutes, and our podcast episodes run ~30 minutes.
 We always end up with more great material than we can use in the podcast.

 If you don't end up in the podcast, don't take it personally.
-Very often, live readings have a "you had to be there" moment that doesn't translate to tape.
-GRTTWaK is first and foremost a live event.
-It's a room full of people getting together to have fun.
+Very often, live readings have a "you had to be there" moment that doesn't translate to tape. **GRTTWaK is first and foremost a live event.** It's a room full of people getting together to have fun.
 The radio show and podcast is a consequence, not the cause.
 Don't think of your reading as an audition for the podcast.
 It's not.

 ## Questions?

-If you have any questions about any of this, don't hesitate to ask: [dan@grownupsreadthingstheywroteaskids.com](mailto:dan@grownupsreadthingstheywroteaskids.com) If you want to get a better sense of what our shows are like, why note [listen to some past episodes of our podcast](http://www.grownupsreadthingstheywroteaskids.com/category/podcast/)?
+If you have any questions about any of this, don't hesitate to ask: [dan@grownupsreadthingstheywroteaskids.com](mailto:dan@grownupsreadthingstheywroteaskids.com) If you want to get a better sense of what our shows are like, [listen to some past episodes of our podcast](http://www.grownupsreadthingstheywroteaskids.com/category/podcast/).

 See you soon, and thanks again!